Zero-OS/0-Core/docs/interacting/streaming.md

 ## Meta flags
 the meta is a unsigned 32 bit int formatted as follows:
 - 2 high order bytes contains the log level (1 for stdout, and 2 for stderr)
-- 2 lowe order bytes contains flags associated with the message
+- 2 lower order bytes contains flags associated with the message
 	- flag: 0x2 EOF and process has exited with success
 	- flag: 0x4 EOF and process has exited with error